-Rick Dyer was elected to the Jackson County Board of Commissioners in November of 2014 and sworn into office on January 5, 2015.
-Commissioner Dyer serves as the Chair of the Board for 2016.
+Rick Dyer was first elected to the Jackson County Board of Commissioners in November 2014 and sworn into office on January 5, 2015.
+Commissioner Dyer was re-elected to a second term in November 2018, and re-elected again in November 2022 with his third term beginning on January 2, 2023.
+Commissioner Dyer serves as Vice-Chair for 2023.

 Commissioner Rick Dyer came to Southern Oregon when he was in junior high and he graduated from Hidden Valley High School in 1982.
 His family lived in Grants Pass.
 Rick's family members are no strangers to hard work; Father, Dr. Walt Dyer, is the senior staff member of the Applied Physics Department at Johns Hopkins University in Baltimore MD; his mother, Brenda Patton, has owned and run her own accounting firm in Grants Pass for over 35 years; his sister, Cheryl Dyer, has her own financial planning firm in Medford; and his brother, Dr. Tom Dyer, is a semiconductor process integration engineer at IBM and was selected as the Master Inventor of 2012.